mobile app bar

 Watkins Glen could bring another chapter to their rivalry, with Iowa winner and points leader William Byron possibly joining the fray.
 All three are in the hunt for the Regular Season Championship, which awards 15 playoff points to the leader after Daytona in two weeks.

-And the trio’s record for five of the last six wins at the Glen, dating back to Elliott’s first career win in 2018, could spark more fireworks.
+With the trio’s record for five of the last six wins at the Glen, dating back to Elliott’s first career win in 2018, we could see more fireworks.
 If the HMS drivers race each other aggressively again, fans may witness more Hendrick-versus-Hendrick competition.

 About the author